Why is jury service important?

 What happens to jurors who don't report when their juror number is called for jury service?

 Delinquent jurors may be charged for being in contempt of court, which could involve being sentenced to time in jail and/or a fine.
 Usually, at the end of the week of service - every Friday - jurors who did not report when called are sent a delinquent notice requiring them to call Jury Services and explain why they disregarded their summons to court.
 The jurors explanation and whether the trial they were assigned to was able to go forward without them, determines whether they will be turned over to the judge for contempt of court or whether we can work with them to make up their delinquency during another week of service.
-If a trial has to be canceled because not enough jurors reported, it costs the County thousands of dollars, as well as, wastes the time of all the other citizens who did report as summoned!
+A trial that is canceled due to too few jurors reporting for jury service costs Chatham County tax payers thousands of dollars, as well as, wastes the time of all the other citizens who did report as summoned!
 Call Jury services (652-7170) if you have a problem serving during the week you are summoned to find out if your service may be postponed or excused.

 Will I be paid for being a juror?

-Yes.
-You will be paid $10.00 for each day you report on time and are ready to go through the juror selection process.
-If you are selected to be a juror for a trial and are required to return for a second or subsequent days, you will receive $20.00 per day until that trial is completed.
+Yes, you will be paid $15.00 for each day you report on time and are ready to go through the juror selection process.
+If you are selected to be a juror for a trial and are required to return for a second or subsequent days, you will receive $30.00 per day until that trial is completed.

 Must my employer pay me while I am on jury duty?
 Can I be fired for serving on jury duty?